-The Fund may execute its strategy by investing through a Subsidiary.
-The Fund does not currently intend to sell or transfer all or any portion of its ownership interest in a Subsidiary.
-The Fund reserves the right to establish Subsidiaries through which the Fund may execute its strategy.
+The Fund may execute its strategy by investing through a subsidiary.
+The Fund does not currently intend to sell or transfer all or any portion of its ownership interest in a subsidiary.
+The Fund reserves the right to establish subsidiary through which the Fund may execute its strategy.